CIDgravity/snakelet/README.md

 // Get config struct and default variables conf := GetDefaultConfig()
-// this will mutate the `conf` variable: err := snakelet.InitAndLoad(conf, "/opt/company/project.yaml", "company-project")
+// this will mutate the `conf` variable: err := snakelet.InitAndLoadWithParams(conf, "/opt/company/project.yaml", "company-project")
+// or use default config, see source code for details:
+// err := snakelet.InitAndLoad(conf)
 if err != nil {
 	return fmt.Errorf("Unable to init and load config: %w", err) }